My Dark Vanessa by Kate Elizabeth Russell

 You will get upset.

-Because by then, she doesn’t believe she deserves it.
+Because by then, she no longer believes she deserves saving.

 One by one, everyone erases her.